 Occupational therapy provides clients with the tools to optimize their home environments relative to individual abilities and promote full participation in daily life activities.
 As the population of older adults continues to grow, home modifications are a key factor in enabling individuals to “age in place,” or live in the place or home of choice.
-An AARP study found that more than 80% of people older than age 50 want to age in their own homes.1 Home modifications also can benefit clients of all ages with health conditions, sensory or movement impairments, or cognitive disorders by supporting the performance of necessary and desired daily activities (occupations), safety, and well-being.
+An AARP (2010) study found that more than 85% of people older than age 50 want to age in their own homes for as long as possible.
+Home modifications also can benefit clients of all ages with health conditions, sensory or movement impairments, or cognitive disorders by supporting the performance of necessary and desired daily activities (occupations), safety, and well-being.

-Home modifications are “adaptations to living environments intended to increase usage, safety, security, and independence for the user.
-Home modifications are used in conjunction with assistive devices and home repairs” (p.
-28).2 The home modification process includes evaluating needs, identifying and implementing solutions, training, and evaluating outcomes that contribute to the home modification product.2 The results of this process may be recommendations for alterations, adjustments, or additions to the home environment through the use of specialized, customized, off-the-shelf, or universally designed technologies; low- or high-tech equipment, products, hardware controls and cues, finishes, furnishings, and other features that affect the layout and structure of the home.3
+Home modifications are changes made to adapt living spaces to increase usage, safety, security, and independence.
+The home modification process includes evaluating needs, identifying and implementing solutions, training, and evaluating outcomes that contribute to the home modification.
+The results of this process may be recommendations for alterations, adjustments, or additions to the home environment through the use of specialized, customized, off-the-shelf, or universally designed technologies; low- or high-tech equipment, products, hardware controls and cues, finishes, and furnishings; and other features that affect the layout and structure of the home.

 The Role of Occupational Therapy in Home Modifications